hashbangcode/sitemap_checker/README.md

 `php application.php sc:run https://www.example.com/ --exclude='https://www.example2.org/*'`

+### Robots

+Pass a robots.txt file to the script using `--robots` (or `-t` for short).
+This will download and parse the robots.txt file into a set of exclusion rules.

+`php application.php sc:run https://www.example.com/ --robots='https://www.example.org/robots.txt'`

+Note that the robots.txt parser will only use rules that have been created for the `User-agent` string `*`.

+This option can be used in conjunction with the exclude flag to add to the spider exclusion rules.

 ## Testing

 Run `./vendor/bin/phpunit` to run the phpunit tests.
 All web requests are mocked within the unit tests.